SkylakeOfficial/CrystalNodes/README.md

 To apply the editor background material, go to the plugin content folder and find SB_GraphBackground brush, copy that brush to your editor settings.
 Better disable editor grids.

+You can now turn off some fancy stuff at your projrct settings -> CrystalNodes.

 Have fun!

 ## Limitations: